birkenbach-oremus-lab/website/_posts/2026-05-05-erinn-defense2.markdown

     </figure>
 </div>

 **Drs.
 Birkenbach and Oremus** are excited to congratulate Masters of Marine Policy (MMP) student **Erinn Bell** on her successful Analytical Paper defense!
-Erinn gave a great presentation of her work on marine mammal strandings along the U.S. Northeast coast to a conference room (and Zoom) full of friends, colleagues, and family.
+Erinn gave a stellar presentation of her work on marine mammal strandings along the U.S. Northeast coast to a conference room (and Zoom) full of friends, colleagues, and family.
 More celebrations to follow at graduation, then Erinn will focus on preparing her paper for journal submission.

 More happy news: Erinn has accepted a position working as an Education Strategic Planning Specialist in collaboration with [NOAA's Office of Education](https://www.noaa.gov/office-education).
 Stay tuned!